Local AI (optional)

 Local AI is worth turning on if any of these are true:

-* You want **summary-tree building** to work offline.
+* Enable **summary-tree building** to work offline.

 It is **not** worth turning on if you only have a few sources connected, the cloud path is faster and the privacy benefit is small.
 There is also a hardware cost: Ollama and a small Gemma model want a few GB of RAM and pull a few GB of weights.